 Objective: Rating from External Customers: Rating from DAIP / DINO: Analysis: simplicity - We will deliver an uncomplicated, personalised customer experience 3.50★ average rating In comparison with the internal focus groups, this was an improvement (compared to a rating of 2.8 / 3.1).
-1.75 ★ average rating This could suggest that our employees believe that our processes are far more complex to process internally - which was validated through the conversation in the internal focus Groups.
+1.75 average rating In comparison with the internal focus groups, this was a significant less rating.
+This could suggest that our employees believe that our processes are far more complex to process internally - which was validated through the conversation in the internal focus Groups.
 Customers however customer have a view that our the customer experience is simple however that not all processes are not accessible.
-ACCESSIBILITY - We will provide options so that information and help is accessible to all 3.70 ★ average rating ★★★★★ In comparison with the internal focus groups, this was an improvement (compared to a rating of 3 / 3.5).
+ACCESSIBILITY - We will provide options so that information and help is accessible to all 3.70★ average rating ★★★★★ In comparison with the internal focus groups, this was an improvement (compared to a rating of 3 / 3.5).
 1.50 average rating In comparison with the internal focus groups, this was an improvement (compared to a rating of 3 / 3.5).
 This could suggest that internally employees believe that there is room for improvement to be more accessible to our diverse customer base which could be further heightened due to a strong focus on improvement through our value system.
 The responses received from the City's DAIP Group, validates this.